10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 ### Avoid *Heredoc* and *Nowdoc*

-PHP's  *doc syntaxes* constructs large strings of HTML within code, without the hassle of concatenating a bunch of one-liners.
+PHP's *doc syntaxes* construct large strings of HTML within code, without the hassle of concatenating a bunch of one-liners.

 ```php
 // It's probably funny, but the PHP is distracting.